acanarini/acanarini.github.io/index.md

 ---
 layout: home
-title: Home
+title: MICSO – Microbial Integration in Soil Systems
 ---

-Welcome to my academic homepage.
+Welcome to the MICSO Lab!
+We study microbial processes in soil ecosystems under global change.